SherG/tester1/site/content/_index.md

 products:
   - image: img/illustrations-coffee.svg
     text: >-
-      Our safety-first strength training using principles and techniques drawn from HIT (High Intensity Training), SuperSlow, and Starting Strength.
+      Our safety-first strength training gives you optimal results in the shortest possible time frame.
   - image: /img/illustrations-coffee-gear.svg
-    text: >-
-      We carefully measure your progress so you can see improvement within weeks.
+    text: You'll see progress in only weeks.
+We carefully track your success.
 values:
   heading: Our values
   text: >-